sapegin/blog.sapegin.me/content/all/avoid-comments.md

 Start thinking about:

-- Replacing a comment with a meaningfuly named function.
+- Replacing a comment with a meaningfully-named function.
 - Removing comments that don’t add anything that’s not already in the code.
 - Asking why documented requirement or decision exists in the first place.